voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 Unlabeled images have no corresponding TXT file in `data/`.

-You can export a FiftyOne dataset as a YOLO dataset in the above format as
+You can export a FiftyOne dataset as a YOLOv4 dataset in the above format as
 follows:

 .. tabs::